 Denise Zamora graduated with an undergraduate degree (BSBA) in accounting and a bachelor of arts in psychology in December 2016.
 Upon graduation, Denise accepted a position with the Nevada Gaming Control Board to work as an Audit Agent.
 As an Audit Agent she is responsible for field audits and analyzing internal accounting control systems.

-Erica Zepeda graduated with her bachelor of arts in elementary education from the College of Education in December 2014.
-Erica is currently an elementary school teacher for the Clark County School District.
+Erica Zepeda graduated with her bachelor of arts in elementary education from the College of Education in 2014.
+For the past six years, Erica has worked as an elementary school teacher for the Clark County School District.
 In her spare time, outside the classroom, she stays busy with her family.
-Erica and her husband welcomed a daughter to their family in 2015.
+Erica and her husband are raising two children.

 Tavarius Bolden graduated with his bachelor of arts in political science and a minor in criminal justice from the College of Liberal Arts in Summer 2013.
 Upon graduation, Tavarius became a parole/probation officer for the state of Nevada.
 Currently, he is enrolled in Arizona State University’s graduate program, where he aspires to obtain his masters in criminal justice.
 In the next few years, Tavarius hopes to receive his masters in criminal justice and teach college-level courses in the field of criminal justice.
 Additionally, he hopes to continue working as a peace officer.
 Tavarius is a husband and father of three beautiful daughters.

 Las Vegas, NV 89154-7014